Supported Charities

 The Special Olympics Law Enforcement Torch Run (LETR)

 LETR began in 1981 when Wichita, Kansas, Police Chief Richard LaMunyon created the Torch Run.
 He thought the Torch Run would help law enforcement be active in the community and support Special Olympics Kansas.
 In 1983, Chief LaMunyon presented the program to the International Association of Chiefs of Police (IACP).
-They decided to endorse Torch Run and became the “Founding Law Enforcement Organization.”
-With the IACP’s support, LETR became the movement's largest public awareness and fundraising group for Special Olympics.
+With the IACP's support, LETR became the movement's largest public awareness and fundraising group for Special Olympics.

 The Martin C. Kauffman 100 Club of Alameda County

-The mission of The Martin C. Kauffman 100 Club of Alameda County is to provide immediate financial assistance to the families of Police Officers and Firefighters killed in the line of duty in Alameda County.
+The mission is to provide immediate financial assistance to the families of Police Officers and Firefighters killed in the line of duty in Alameda County.
 It is also the mission of the club to provide college scholarships for the children as well as an annual Holiday gift.

 9-99 Foundation